procore/documentation/api_essentials/tls_reqs.md

 ## Overview

-Network security architecture relies on the [Transport Layer Security (TLS) protocol](https://tools.ietf.org/html/rfc5246){:target="_blank" rel="noopener"} for ensuring user interaction with Procore over the internet occurs securely without transmissions being vulnerable to outside entities.
+Network security architecture relies on the [Transport Layer Security (TLS) protocol](https://tools.ietf.org/html/rfc5246) for ensuring user interaction with Procore over the internet occurs securely without transmissions being vulnerable to outside entities.
 TLS encrypts a channel between two endpoints (for example, between a web browser and web server) to provide privacy and reliability of data transmitted over the communications channel.
 The primary benefit of TLS is the protection of web application data from unauthorized disclosure and modification when it is transmitted between clients (web browsers) and the web application server, and between the web application server and back end or other non-browser based enterprise components.

 ## New TLS Requirements